repobee/repobee/docs/migrate.rst

     [INFO] https://some-enterprise-host/repomate-demo/master-repo-2 master is up-to-date
     [INFO] done!

-In fact, all repomate commands that deal with pushing to or cloning from repos in some way are safe to run over and over.
-This is mostly because of how git works, and has little to do with repomate itself.
+In fact, all Repomate commands that deal with pushing to or cloning from repos in some way are safe to run over and over.
+This is mostly because of how git works, and has little to do with Repomate itself.
 Now that our master repos are migrated, we can move on to setting up the student repos!

 .. note::